yusefnapora/m1-multimc-hack/README.md

 ## Support, etc

 No support here, sorry.
-I set this up as a favor for a friend for Xmas, and won't actually have an M1 Mac of my own for a few weeks.
+I set this up as a favor for a friend for Xmas, and I won't actually have an M1 Mac of my own for a few weeks.
 Also, I've got a new baby and don't really have time to help.

-The files `lwjgl.fat.jar` and all libraries in the `lwjglnatives` folder were compiled by Tanmay from the source available at https://www.lwjgl.org/source and are subject to its [BSD-style license terms](https://github.com/LWJGL/lwjgl3/blob/master/LICENSE.md).
+The files `lwjglfat.jar` and all libraries in the `lwjglnatives` folder were compiled by Tanmay from the source available at https://www.lwjgl.org/source and are subject to its [BSD-style license terms](https://github.com/LWJGL/lwjgl3/blob/master/LICENSE.md).

-The `mcwrap.py` script is written by me (Yusef Napora), and is public domain.
+The `mcwrap.py` script was written by me (Yusef Napora), and is public domain.
 Please feel free to fork and improve, but expect PRs & issues, etc to be routed to the Sirius Cybernetics Corporation, Complaints Division.
 [Share and Enjoy!](https://hitchhikers.fandom.com/wiki/Share_and_Enjoy).